Social media is pushing beauty trends

 Aging gracefully

 in today’s world where people are living longer and healthier, we want to match our insides with our outsides.
-Sometimes, being perceived as younger can give you the energy or confidence to take on the world: http://www.surgery.org/consumers/plastic-surgery-news-briefs/aging-gracefully-mean-1051522
+Sometimes, being perceived as younger can give you the energy or confidence to take on the world: https://www.surgery.org/consumers/plastic-surgery-news-briefs/aging-gracefully-mean-1051522

 Women in the media are a good indication of how women are judged more harshly than men in the public eye.
-In politics, a good Facelift, chin implant or neck lift can give you the advantage by taking the attention away from your appearances and bringing the focus back to what’s important: your message. http://www.surgery.org/consumers/plastic-surgery-news-briefs/role-plastic-surgery-politics-1051590
+In politics, a good Facelift, chin implant or neck lift can give you the advantage by taking the attention away from your appearances and bringing the focus back to what’s important: your message. https://www.surgery.org/consumers/plastic-surgery-news-briefs/role-plastic-surgery-politics-1051590

 Patient safety

 While social media is pushing the trend to look great in photos and video, it is also a breeding ground for unscrupulous advertising and unlicensed criminals selling illegal products and services.
-The stories are endless, but see two women’s stories here: http://www.surgery.org/consumers/plastic-surgery-news-briefs/women-share-nightmare-medical-tourism-tale-1051597
+The stories are endless, but see two women’s stories here: https://www.surgery.org/consumers/plastic-surgery-news-briefs/women-share-nightmare-medical-tourism-tale-1051597